jensgraetzer/MP3-Multimedia---id3v2FrameList.py/README.md

 ## Showing images at times, defined by a SYLT frame

 Multimedia MP3 files contain images and text, synchronized with the audio by timestamps.
 Images can be stored in APIC frames.
-Timing information can be stored in a SYLT frame.
-There are two possible ways:
+Every APIC frame must have the filename stored in the content description field.
+A SYLT frame contains timestamps.
+A timestamp can contain an image filename as well.
+For showing a certain image at a certain timestamp, there are two possible ways:

-1. There are several images, each in a separate APIC frame.
-Each APIC frame has the filename of the image stored in the field “description”.
-The SYLT frame has content type 8.
-The text of every timestamp of the SYLT frame stores one single filename of an image.
+1. The SYLT frame has content type 8.
+The text of every timestamp of the SYLT frame is one single image filename.

-2. There are several images, each in a separate APIC frame.
-Each APIC frame has the filename of the image stored in the field “description”.
-The SYLT frame has a content type smaller than 7.
+2. The SYLT frame has a content type smaller than 7.
 In this case the text of a SYLT frame time stamp is subtitle text.
 It is allowed to embed an imagefile name into the subtitle text.
 This can be done by writing the image file name in a HTML like image tag.
 So it looks like &lt;img src="image file name"&gt;.
 Additionally, some other HTML like tags are allowed.
 This is these tags: &lt;b&gt;...&lt;/b&gt;, &lt;i&gt;...&lt;/i&gt;, &lt;u&gt;...&lt;/u&gt; and &lt;font color="color name"&gt;...&lt;/font&gt;.
 Other than these HTML tags are not allowed.

+There is never more than one image tag in a certain SRT text title.
+The first image timestamp must be 0 milliseconds.
+An image can not be deleted from the screen.
+It can only be replaced by an other image, at an other timestamp event of the SYLT frame.

 ## The new XSRT frame

 The ID3v2 standard allows experimental frames.
-The XSRT frame is an experimental frame, invented for multimedia MP3 files.
-It presents a third way for showing text and images, synchronized with the audio by timestamps.
+The XSRT frame is such an experimental frame, invented for multimedia MP3 files.
+It presents way for showing text, synchronized with the audio by timestamps.

 An XSRT frame has a structure similar to the USLT frame, but contains subtitle text in the SubRip format (6).
 So, audiosynchron subtitle text can be displayed.
 Additionally, some HTML like tags are allowed.
-These tags are allowed by the SRT standard and subsequently are allowed in the XSRT frame too: &lt;b&gt;...&lt;/b&gt;, &lt;i&gt;...&lt;/i&gt;, &lt;u&gt;...&lt;/u&gt;, &lt;font color="color name"&gt;...&lt;/font&gt;.
-Additionally a image tag is allowd - &lt;img src="image file name"&gt;.
-The image frame indicates, that an image appeares at the screen at the start time of that certain title.
-There is no more than one image tag in a certain SRT text title.
-The image doesn't disappeare at the end time of this title.
-The image only can be replaced by an other image, defined by in a title of an other start time.
+These tags are allowed by the SRT standard and subsequently are allowed in the XSRT frame too.
+It is &lt;b&gt;...&lt;/b&gt;, &lt;i&gt;...&lt;/i&gt;, &lt;u&gt;...&lt;/u&gt;, &lt;font color="color name"&gt;...&lt;/font&gt;.

 ## APIC frames